walkingriver/walkingriver.github.io/_posts/2021-11-02-no-zoom-deed.md

 <a href="https://www.amazon.com/gp/product/B08L52SM66?ie=UTF8&psc=1&linkCode=li3&tag=twitter-std-20&linkId=63a6d773508483810dffd7ca5571da89&language=en_US&ref_=as_li_ss_il" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B08L52SM66&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=twitter-std-20&language=en_US" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=twitter-std-20&language=en_US&l=li3&o=1&a=B08L52SM66" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

-This system consists of a small lapel microphone, a rechargable UHF transmitter, and a wireless USB-powered reciver.
+This system consists of a small lapel microphone, a rechargeable UHF transmitter, and a wireless USB-powered receiver.
 Now I could plug the camera and receiver into two USB ports and manage the entire webinar from a laptop in the back of the room.
 Because everything is connected to my laptop, I could control the audio and video muting entirely, without being a distraction.

 All I had to do was arrive a little early to get everything set up.
 I clip the lapel mic to the stalk of the boom mic already at the podium, wrap the wire around the mic stalk, clip the transmitter unobtrusively on the edge of the podium, turn it on, and walk away.
 Everything else is controlled entirely from my laptop.

 I recently did a short review of this microphone, which you can see and hear below.

-<iframe width="100%" src="https://www.youtube.com/embed/PC1S8HmzUnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560px" src="https://www.youtube.com/embed/PC1S8HmzUnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 For about $120, I solved all my problems (or so I thought at the time).